nealcrook/nascom/nascom4/cpm/README.md

 (magnetic) floppies and also virtual floppies stored on the NASCOM 4 on-board SDcard.

+SDcard uses 24-bit linear block addressing, with each block being 512 bytes.
-PolyDos supported 4 virtual drives and 16 virtual disks

-each disk is 512Kbytes but doubled on the SDcard so that each disk occupies 1MByte on the sdcard (2048 sectors, at offsets 0-0x7ff from some start address)
+PolyDos supports 4 virtual drives and 16 virtual disks.
+Each virtual disk is 512Kbytes but each 256-byte PolyDos sector occupies 1 512-byte block (the second half of the block is unused) so that each virtual disk occupies 1MByte on the SDcard (2048 blocks, at offsets 0-0x7ff from some start address).

-SDcard uses 24-bit addressing.

-Address $0000 $03ff used to store the N4 boot menu and ROM images, so that the PolyDos images are at $0400 + $0000, $0400 + $0800, $0400 + $1000 etc.
+On the SDcard, blocks $0000-$03ff store the N4 boot menu and ROM images, so that first PolyDos disk image starts at $0400 + (0 * $800) = $400 and the last starts at $0400 + (15 * $800) = $7c00 and ends at $83ff.

+Each CP/M disk could be 350Kbyte (like the Pertec) but I've chosen to make them
+bigger: 1MByte.
+The CP/M sector size (512bytes) matches the SDcard block size and so all of the block is used; so that each virtual disk occupies 1MByte on the SDcard (2048 blocks, at offsets 0-0x7ff from some start address).

+The first CP/M disk image starts at $0400 + $8000 + (0 * $800) = $8400 and the
+last starts at $0400 + $8000 + (15 * $800) = $fc00 and ends at $1.03ff.

+This shows that (unlike the PolyDos port) the driver will need to support 24-bit addressing, in order to address the final virtual disk.

-Each CP/M disk could be 350Kbyte (like the Pertec) but it seems sensible to size them at 1MByte (and, unlike the PolyDos disks, to use all of the storage).
-The geometry of the drive can be chosen to make the track/sector -> linear conversion straightforward.
-For example, 1024 * 1024 / 512 = 2048 sectors: 128 tracks at 16 tracks/sector.
+The geometry of the drive is chosen to make the track/sector -> linear conversion straightforward.
+For example, 1024 * 1024 / 512 = 2048 sectors: 128
+tracks at 16 sectors/track.

 BUT the existing BIOS code has a SIDES equate that applies to all floppies so, at least for the initial work where I'm pretending that the SDcard disk images